JariSen/wiki-content/Wiki/best-rp-method.md

 ## 2400% Profit???
 Here is the calculation:
 - Tactical Gloves for the best price at 20.
-Gloth for the best selling price of 2.
-You get 288 gloth out of one glove and 12 leather.
+Cloth for the best selling price of 2.
+You get 288 Cloth out of one glove and 12 leather.
 288x2=576 + selling value of leather for example 20 = 596 RP
 - 596 RP divided by 20 Scrap = 29,8 RP per Scrap.
  - Procentage Calculation: 29,8*100=2980%
 - Because you can't buy the gloves always for the best price I took 2400%.